p3n9o/waterfall-90/README.md

 # waterfall-90

-**A browser-based waterfall control console for the Xiegu G90 + DE‑19 digital interface.**
+**A Chromium browser-based waterfall control console for the Xiegu G90 + DE‑19 digital interface.**

 waterfall‑90 turns a Chromium-based browser tab into a lightweight CAT/PTT/waterfall control surface for the Xiegu G90 transceiver, using **Web Serial**, **WebHID**, and the **Web Audio API** to talk to the radio directly — no drivers, no desktop app, no data ever leaving the page.
 On top of standard rig control, it includes an experimental **image/text-to-waterfall transmitter** that converts a photo or a line of text into an audio spectrogram, so it redraws as a picture on a receiving station's waterfall display.